-Suppressive effects on science. of the heavy rates of postage.
+The suppressive effects upon science and the arts of the heavy rates of postage have been mentioned.
 There are various societies existing whose objects can only be effectually promoted by eliciting from the operatives in the various branches of science and the arts, the knowledge which hourly familiarity with practical subjects has supplied to their minds.
-The operatives are engaged in working out the principles of science; and though they may not always connect the theory or principles with the practice, still they are constantly marking coincidences by which they learn what is, and frequently are enabled of themselves to trace causation, and where they cannot, they can supply the facts by which other minds may be enabled to trace the cause, and thus enlarge the stock of science and open new fields of activity.
-The improvements in the mechanical arts have in many, I may say in most cases, resulted from the observations of the working artizan, but the heavy rates of postage have prevented the most effectual mode of drawing forth and reaping for society, the produce of their experience: their knowledge in multitudes of cases dies with them, because their education does not enable them to convey their knowledge to educated men of science, who could use their facts and carry forward the results of the great teacher-experience.
+The operatives are engaged in working out the principles of science; and though they may not always increase from connect the theory or principles with the practice, still circulars. they are constantly marking coincidences by which they Suppressive learn what is, and frequently are enabled of themselves to on science. trace causation, and where they cannot, they can supply the facts by which other minds may be enabled to trace the cause, and thus enlarge the stock of science and open new fields of activity.
+The improvements in the mechanical arts have in many, I may say in most cases, resulted from the observations of the working artisan, but the heavy rates of postage have prevented the most effectual mode of drawing forth and reaping for society, the produce of their experience: their knowledge in multitudes of cases dies with them, because their education does not enable them to convey their knowledge to educated men of science, who could use their facts and carry forward the results of the great teacher-experience.